david2611/isaac_ros_bridge_codelets/twist_subscriber/README.md

 Setup
 -----
-If you have followed steps 1. and 2. of the main setup instructions for this repo then nothing further is required.
+If you have followed all steps of the main setup instructions for this repo then nothing further is required.

 Example App
 -----------